rankutah/blog/sites/rank-utah/posts/free-google-business-profile-review-utah.md

 ## Why is This Free?

-I offer this free service to help local businesses get a quick win and to introduce you to me SEO work.
-There's no pressure to start services, but if you find it helpful, you're welcome to leave a review or [explore my services](https://rankutah.com/#pricing) to boost your visibility.
+I offer this free service to help local businesses get a quick win and to introduce you to my SEO work.
+There's no pressure to start services, but if you find it helpful, you're welcome to leave a review or [start local SEO services](https://rankutah.com/#pricing) to boost your visibility.

 ## How do I sign up for my free 30-Minute Review?

 Schedule your [free 30-minute Google Business Profile Review here](https://calendly.com/rankutah/30min).
 If you have additional questions you can call or text me at 801-980-2202.
 For more information on my business or services visit [RankUtah.com](https://rankutah.com)
->